HalxDocs/json-formatter/README.md

-🌟 JSON Formatter — Developer Edition
+🌟 JSONStack — Developer Edition
 Made simple.
 Made beautiful.
 Made for everyone.

 This tool was created because JSON is everywhere, but working with it can be annoying, confusing, or exhausting — especially when you’re dealing with thousands or even tens of thousands of lines.